-In recent development, Italian prosecutors in Milan have conducted a far-reaching investigation into production practices of two esteemed luxury brands, with a specific focus on their utilization of third-party suppliers.
+In a recent development, Italian prosecutors in Milan have conducted a far-reaching investigation into the production practices of two esteemed luxury brands, with a specific focus on their utilization of third-party suppliers.
 The probe, which was carried out over the course of several months, has yielded compelling evidence of widespread exploitation of workers in the production of high-end handbags.
-According——documents examined by authorities, Dior, a subsidiary of the LVMH conglomerate, paid a paltry sum of $57 to produce handbags that retail for a staggering $2,780.
-It crucial to note that these figures do not include the costs of raw materials, such as leather... which would further exacerbate the stark disparity between the compensation paid to workers.
-And the ultimately generated revenue.
+According to documents examined by authorities, Dior, a subsidiary of the LVMH conglomerate, paid a paltry sum of $57 to produce handbags that retail for a staggering $2,780.
+It is crucial to note that these figures do not include the costs of raw materials, such as leather... which would further exacerbate the stark disparity between the compensation paid to workers and the ultimately generated revenue.

 An analysis of electricity consumption data revealed that work was being carried out during nocturnal hours and public holidays... underscoring the severity of the exploitation.
 The investigation also extended to Giorgio Armani contractors, who were accused of failing to properly supervise their suppliers.
 Notably, Dior has subsequently submitted a memo to the authorities, "extolling its supply-chain improvements," although it ⁙⁙⁙ unclear whether these assertions are backed by substantiative evidence.